mcosovic/JuliaGrid.jl/docs/src/tutorials/acdcModel.md

 ---

 ## [AC Model](@id ACModelTutorials)
 JuliaGrid is based on common network elements and benefits from the unified branch model to perform various analyses based on the system of nonlinear equations.
 To generate matrices and vectors for AC or nonlinear analysis, JuliaGrid employs the [`acModel!`](@ref acModel!) function.
 To demonstrate the usage of this function, consider the power system defined in the previous example.
-In order to apply the [`acModel!`](@ref acModel!) function to this power system, the following code can be executed:
+In order to apply the [`acModel!`](@ref acModel!) function to this power system:
 ```@example ACDCModel
 acModel!(system)
 nothing #hide